Senate approves bill to avoid shutdown, sending it to Trump

-WASHINGTON (AP) — By a sweeping bipartisan vote Wednesday, the Senate sent President Trump a bill to fund the government through Dec.
+WASHINGTON (AP) — By a sweeping bipartisan vote Wednesday, the Senate sent President Donald Trump a bill to fund the government through Dec.
 11, averting the possibility of a government shutdown when the new fiscal year starts Thursday.

-Trump is expected to sign the measure before Wednesday’s midnight deadline.
+Trump was expected to sign the measure before Wednesday’s midnight deadline, although he was still flying back to Washington late after a campaign rally in Minnesota.
 The temporary extension will set the stage for a lame-duck session of Congress later this year, where the agenda will be largely determined by the outcome of the presidential election.

 The measure would keep the government running through Dec.
 11 and passed by a 84-10 vote.
 The House passed the bill last week.